 Another music hall song based on a real person is The Man Who Broke the Bank at Monte Carlo.

 The audio controls below allow you to play the mp3 version of The Flying Trapeze (piano/vocal) or you can download the MP3 file.
-You can also download the midi version of The Flying Trapeze (piano/vocal) or alternatively edit/play the midi file.
+You can also download the midi version of The Flying Trapeze (piano/vocal).

 The image below is the first page of the sheet music, and here you can download the full sheet music for The Flying Trapeze (piano/vocal) in PDF format.